Shopping Links

 Plot Synopsis

-I was wary about a movie that's both based on a fighting game series and continues the plot of two OAVs.
-Fear not; Fatal Fury: The Motion Picture neatly completes this sort-of-trilogy, but knowledge of those or the video game is not a prerequisite to enjoying the movie--it stands quite well on its own.
-As with most fighting game-based anime there are a few characters may come and go rather abruptly, but this movie is otherwise quite a bit different from its game-derived kin, and makes a perfectly good stand-alone movie.
+I was wary about a movie that's both based on a fighting game and continues the plot of two OAVs.
+Fear not; Fatal Fury: The Motion Picture neatly completes this sort-of-trilogy, but knowledge of the OAVs or games is not a prerequisite to enjoying the movie.
+As with most fighting-game-based anime a few characters come and go rather abruptly, but it's otherwise quite a bit different from its game-derived kin, and makes a perfectly good stand-alone movie.

 The story is remarkably well constructed--it flows coherently from one scene (and location--they sure get around) to the next.
 As long as you're willing to overlook a few thin spots in the plot and watch with a healthy suspension of disbelief, it's got a little of everything: A sweet romance, a bit of humor, exciting action, a general sense of tension, and lots of Indiana Jones-esque travel and adventure.
 Actually, Indy may not have had magical powers, but the legendary tie-ins certainly brought a certain archeologist to mind, as did the more-than-just-archeology (or streetfighting, in this case) climax.